Qovery/documentation/website/docs/using-qovery/configuration/environment.md

 <Alert type="info">

-Only the environment building step, during the deployment phase, can be canceled at this time.
-This means that the action of cancelling the deployment may result in an error.
-The deployment of your environment will continue.
+A deployment can be cancelled only if the application is in the building step.
+If you try to cancel a deployment while the application has already been built, the cancel operation will fail and the deployment will continue.

 </Alert>